This applies to students* who enter the University in 2019/20 to commence with their first year of study towards an undergraduate award.

-Students who enrol in 2018/19 and progress successfully to Level 6 study at the University in 2020/21, and who are in receipt of a full maintenance loan will receive a progression scholarship of £200 on enrolment for their Level 6 study here to support the additional costs of their final year projects.
+Students who enrol in 2019/20 and progress successfully to Level 6 study at the University in 2021/22, and who are in receipt of a full maintenance loan will receive a progression scholarship of £300 for their Level 6 study here to support the additional cost of their final year projects.
+(Once enrolled for Level 6 study, this scholarship is paid in two instalments of their Level 6 study, one in December and one in February.)

 A discretionary fund supports applications from students with a disability to meet the £200 contribution for a laptop previously provided through DSA.

-*The provision of this Access Agreement applies to all full-time students who are domiciled in England.
-Students who are admitted with advanced standing will be covered by the terms applicable to their cohort.
+*The provision of this Access and Participation Plan applies to all full-time students who are domiciled in England.
+Students who are admitted with advanced standing will be covered the terms applicable to their cohort.